richard-ui/interactive-milestone-project/README.md

 - Code to check whether an input is empty [techiedelight.com](https://www.techiedelight.com/check-input-text-box-empty-javascript/#:~:text=To%20check%20if%20input%20text,undefined%20on%20an%20empty%20collection.)

-## Media
-- The image on the homepage was owned by the developer
-- The images that were used for the Restaurants were taken from the internet, simply used by verifying there 'free of use' from 'googles advanced search tool'

 ## Acknowledgements
 - My Mentor for continuous helpful feedback.

-- Slack was a very helpful useful source to gain information.
+- Slack was a very helpful useful source to gain information about ceratin JavaScript functionality.

 - Tutor support at Code Institute for their support.